 Despite many children moving to remote learning in the early stages of the pandemic, hoping to "flatten the curve" and prevent spread among schoolchildren, parents are predicting a return to full-time school before the end of 2020.
-When asked whether participants would send their children back to school if they are reopened in the next three months, 68% agreed, 17% answered no and 15% were unsure.
-Five percent across all countries surveyed say their children will not return to the classroom at all and that homeschooling is permanent for their child, a small fraction, likely due to the time and resources involved with providing educational support at home, something many parents
+When asked whether participants would send their children back to school if they are reopened in the next three months, 71% agreed, 15% answered no and 15% were unsure.

+Five percent across all countries surveyed say their children will not return to the classroom at all and that homeschooling is permanent for their child, a small fraction, likely due to the time and resources involved with providing educational support at home, something many parents experienced during the pandemic.

-It's been well-documented that remote learning places a great deal of the burden on parents, challenging the worklife balance of educational responsibility versus earning an income to support one's family.
-Our findings show that in most countries surveyed responsibility for their children's remote learning is taken on by a parent, and that younger children require more attention.
-Unsurprisingly, participants with 16-17-year old children have less involvement in overseeing remote learning, with 18% saying their children take on their own learning.
-Women are more likely to be involved in learning at home; 76% of women with children between 5-10 years old say they are responsible for their child's remote learning; compared to 59% of men; this changes to 48% and 44%, respectively, for parents of 16-17year old children.
+It's been well-documented that remote learning places a great deal of the burden on parents, challenging the work-life balance of educational responsibility versus earning an income to support one's family.
+Our findings show that in Germany, Australia, Japan and China, responsibility for their children's remote learning is taken on by a parent, and that younger children require more attention.
+Unsurprisingly, participants with 16-17-year old children have less involvement in overseeing remote learning, with 23% saying their children take on their own learning.
+Women are more likely to be involved in learning at home; 75% of women with children between 5-10 years old say they are responsible for their child's remote learning; compared to 58% of men; this changes to 42% and 37%, respectively, for parents of 16-17-year old children.